 IAIM values the trust you place in us.
 We encourage you to perform the requisite due diligence on any advisor or service provider with whom you partner.
 Our backgrounds are on the Investment Adviser Public Disclosure website at www.adviserinfo.sec.gov by searching our firm name or our CRD# 284656.

 Item 10 - Other Financial Industry Activities and Affiliations

-IAIM is affiliated by common ownership with Primus Financial Services, LLC, a broker-dealer, International Assets Advisory, LLC a broker-dealer, SEC registered investment advisor and insurance agency, and Global Assets Advisory, LLC, a SEC registered investment advisor.
+IAIM is affiliated by common ownership with Primus Financial Services, LLC, a broker-dealer, International Assets Advisory, LLC a broker-dealer, SEC registered investment advisor and insurance agency, ETC